baldengineer/Banana-Plug-Adapters/banana to usb-A/README.md

 See root page for instructions on how to use them.

 ## Discuss on Discord
-Join the [AddOhms/Baldengineer Discord](https://discord.gg/Q3xzyuWqm6) to discuss this proje
+Join the [AddOhms/Baldengineer Discord](https://discord.gg/Q3xzyuWqm6) to discuss this project